gitfrid/CzechFOI-DRATE-OPENSCI/README.md

   Asking the descriptive question: How did survival differ between vaccinated and unvaccinated individuals when exposure status is frozen at a chosen landmark day, avoiding time‑varying classification?

 - [AE) C.S.
 Peirce evidence weighted rmst.py](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/blob/main/Py%20Scripts/experimental/AE%29%20C.S.%20Pierce%20evidence%20weighted%20rmst.py)
-  Evidence‑weighted RMST estimation inspired by C. S. Peirce’s concept of statistical “surprisingness.”
+  Evidence‑weighted RMST estimation - New Idea inspired by C. S. Peirce’s concept of statistical “surprisingness.”

   Asking the methodological question: How much of the observed survival difference is supported by strong, non‑random evidence when daily RMST contributions are weighted by their statistical significance?